-From 2006 to early 2009, Chideya hosted NPR’s News and Notes.
-She has been a reporter for ABC News, a political analyst for CNN, a host for the Oxygen Network, and continues to appear on television as a cultural commentator.
+Chideya is currently a columnist on citizen and consumer issues in the digital age for TheIntercept.com.
+She previously hosted NPR’s News and Notes; was a reporter for ABC News; a political analyst for CNN; a host for the Oxygen Network; and a reporter for Newsweek magazine.
 She and the teams she has worked with have won awards including a National Education Reporting Award, a North Star News Prize, and a special award from the National Gay and Lesbian Journalists Association for coverage of AIDS.
 Earlier in her career she worked for Newsweek, MTV News, CNN, and ABC News.